Skip to main content

 The harness never injects anything into your agent’s conversation.
 Instead:

-The agent drives the loop; the harness maintains the substrate and the trigger.
 This keeps the harness framework-agnostic (every framework already loads a system prompt and tools) and keeps eval-derived text out of the conversation except through one sanitized, auditable channel.

 The closed loop